Skip to main content

 • Collecting the necessary fees and taxes

-• Filing the title application with the Michigan Department of State or at a Secretary of State office within 15 days from the date of delivery
+• Filing the title application with the Michigan Department of State or at a Secretary of State office within 21 days from the date of delivery

 • Handling the purchase or transfer of your license plate

-• Application for Michigan Title - Statement of Vehicle Sale (RD-108)
+• Application for Michigan Title - Statement of Vehicle Sale RD-108

-• Any written warranty on the vehicle or any services purchased (such as rustproofing or an extended service contract)
+• Any written warranty on the vehicle or any services purchased such as rustproofing or an extended service contract.

-• Odometer mileage statement (if buying a new vehicle)
+• Odometer mileage statement for vehicles

 • Buyer's Guide window sticker (if buying a used vehicle)